Ozymandias42/MyBlog/_posts/2021-03-18-Trials_of_Linux_on_Raspi.md

 - Have an aarch64 Kernel and up to date 64bit software/libraries
 - Install the distro in question headlessly
-- run a networked pulseaudio server
+- Run a networked pulseaudio server
-- run a shairport-sync server in conjunction with the aforementioned pulseaudio server to get AirPlay support
+- Run a shairport-sync server in conjunction with the aforementioned pulseaudio server to get AirPlay support
-- run a, (always on) Syncthing server
+- Run a, (always on) Syncthing server
-- run a recent version of docker for a [ Portainer ] (https://www.portainer.io/products/community-edition) and [ Nextcloud ] (https://hub.docker.com/_/nextcloud) server
+- Run a recent version of docker for a [Portainer](https://www.portainer.io/products/community-edition) and [Nextcloud](https://hub.docker.com/_/nextcloud) server
-- experiment with the currently developed [ ownCloud-oCIS ] (https://owncloud.github.io/ocis/) server.
+- Experiment with the currently developed [ownCloud-oCIS](https://owncloud.github.io/ocis/) server.
   Preferably in docker.
-- be able to update the host OS and reboot the machine.
+- Be able to update the host OS and reboot the machine.
 Yes, this needs to be said unfortunately.

 Here's the list of Distro's used and where to download them.